 While we are grocery-shopping, preparing food or eating our meals in Ramadan during this pandemic, let’s take a moment to truly say Alhamdulillah.
 All praise and thanks is for Allah, The Lord of all the worlds.

 In the good and what we see as the bad.

 After all, we cannot change our circumstances.
 What we can change, though, is how we react.
 We can always take a minute to ask ourselves, “What is this trying to teach me?”

 When we eat too much, not only does our body hurt, our spirit suffers as well.
 We are not as empathetic.

 My homework (and yours, of course) is to try our best to eat the sunnah way: 1/3 food, 1/3 water, and leave a little room for air.
 Don’t eat until you’re full!
 And think of what you can do for those that are not as fortunate. ❤

 I hope this reflection benefited you as much as it did me!
-Until tomorrow, my dear friend…
+Until next time, my dear friend…